Aliases for TET1 Gene

 TET1 (Tet Methylcytosine Dioxygenase 1) is a Protein Coding gene.
 Diseases associated with TET1 include lateral myocardial infarction and coronary aneurysm.
-Among its related pathways are Gene Expression and RNA Polymerase I Transcription.
+Among its related pathways are Gene Expression and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 GO annotations related to this gene include iron ion binding and methylcytosine dioxygenase activity.
 An important paralog of this gene is TET2.

 UniProtKB/Swiss-Prot for TET1 Gene